 Patients should be informed of the window period.
 This is the time after infection during which the antibody response cannot be detected by the test.
 It is important to establish whether the person being tested could be in the window period.
-If they are, and do not already attend for regular sexual health screening a further appointment should be arranged or a recall added to NaSH for a text reminder to repeat the HIV test (see appendix 1).

-HIV Window Period Guidance
+If they are, and do not already attend for regular sexual health screening a further appointment should be arranged or added to SC SHA Re-Test for an automated text reminder to repeat the test HIV Window Period Guidance